What We Do

 Foodshare

-• Acts as a hub by providing excess food products to smaller area food banks, low-income and senior apartments, group homes, teen centers, and other organizations addressing food insecurity.
+• Act as a hub by providing excess food products to smaller area food banks, low-income and senior apartments, group homes (alcohol/drug addiction), teen centers, and other organizations addressing food insecurity (Senior Spectrum, Bread of Life, Overnight Shelter, etc.)

-• In 2024, the KidsPaks program was awarded $5,000 through the Community Investment Process.
+• In 2025, Free Food Thursday was awarded $11,500 through the Community Investment Process

 Visit Website